AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-8](assets/chlimage_1-8.png)

-   Tap **[!UICONTROL Keep]** to retain the duplicate asset in AEM Assets.
+   Tap **[!UICONTROL Keep]** to retain the duplicate asset in [!DNL Experience Manager] Assets.
 Tap  **[!UICONTROL Delete]** to delete the duplicate asset you uploaded.

-   AEM Assets prevents you from uploading assets with forbidden characters in their filenames.
-If you try to upload an asset that includes the disallowed characters, AEM Assets displays a warning message regarding the presence of forbidden characters in the filename and stops the upload until you remove these characters or upload with an allowed name.
+   [!DNL Experience Manager] Assets prevents you from uploading assets with forbidden characters in their filenames.
+If you try to upload an asset that includes the disallowed characters, [!DNL Experience Manager] Assets displays a warning message regarding the presence of forbidden characters in the filename and stops the upload until you remove these characters or upload with an allowed name.

    To suit specific file naming conventions for your organization, the **[!UICONTROL Upload Assets]** dialog box lets you specify long names for the files that you upload.